State of the County summary graphic

 Mayor Graham was born and raised right here in Bedford County just outside of Bell Buckle where his parents Danny and Joan Graham still live today.
 He is a product of the Bedford County public school system, graduating from Cascade High School in 1985.
 He served in the U.S. Army and is a graduate of the University of Alabama at Huntsville’s paramedic program.

-He is married to Denise “Punkin” Graham from Flat Creek, and they have two children, Nikita Graham Hampton and Daryl Graham.
+He was married to the late Denise “Punkin” Graham from Flat Creek, who died in 2021.
+They had two children, Nikita Graham Hampton and Daryl Graham.

 Bedford County Courthouse

 One Public Square North